CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. Select **Send** to send the message.
 Leave the Outlook window open.

-1. Sign into your personal email account in a new window and open the message from Lynne Robbins.
+1. Sign into your personal email account in a new window and open the message from ODL User.
 If you sent this email to a Microsoft account (like @outlook.com) the encryption might be processed automatically, and you'll see the message automatically.
 If you sent the email to another email service like (@gmail.com), you might have to perform the next steps to process the encryption and read the message.

-    > [!Note] **Note**: You might need to check your junk or spam folder for the message from Lynne Robbins.
+    > [!Note] **Note**: You might need to check your junk or spam folder for the message from ODL User.

 1. Select **Read the message**.